rsaavedraf/fxp/README.md

 - Arm Cortex-A72 (-> Raspberry Pi 4 Model B)

 [Big Endian](https://en.wikipedia.org/wiki/Endianness) CPUs:
-(To be added when tried/receiving output from test runs)
+- (To be added when tried/receiving output from test runs)

+&nbsp;
 ## Your Feedback is Welcome!
 If you try it on any CPU not listed above, specially one with an instruction set architecture different from the ones represented above,